 The mammals and birds that may be eaten must be slaughtered in accordance with Jewish law.
 (Deut.
 12:21).
 We may not eat animals that died of natural causes (Deut.
 14:21) or that were killed by other animals.
 In addition, the animal must have no disease or flaws in the organs at the time of slaughter.
 These restrictions do not apply to fish; only to the flocks and herds (Num.
 11:22).

 Ritual slaughter is known as shechitah, and the person who performs the slaughter is called a shochet, both from the Hebrew root Shin-Cheit-Teit.
 The method of slaughter is a quick, deep stroke across the throat with a perfectly sharp blade with no nicks or unevenness.
 This method is painless, causes unconsciousness within two seconds, and is widely recognized as the most humane method of slaughter possible.
+Certain animal rights groups have suggested otherwise and produced shocking videos, but consider the context: those people want to put an end to all meat eating and it's a lot easier to attack a kosher butcher used by less than 1% of the population than to go after Tyson Foods and Perdue Chicken.

 Another advantage of shechitah is that it ensures rapid, complete draining of the blood, which is also necessary to render the meat kosher.